2024

 Assessment

-Attendance must not be less than 75% for theoretical classes and 75% for practical classes.
-Participation in classes is a factor in the final grade.
+Attendance must be 75% or more of theoretical and practical classes.
+Class participation is a factor in the final grade.

-Those who choose the final assessment will take a written exam, comprising both theoretical and practical parts involving discussing a studied case.
+Students who choose the final evaluation will take a written exam, which will consist of a theoretical part and a clinical case discussion (100%).

-Students with a final grade equal to or higher than 10 (ten) points will be considered approved.
+Students with a final grade equal to or higher than 10 (ten) are considered approved.

-Attendance must not be less than 75% for theoretical classes and 75% for practical classes.
-Participation in classes is a factor in the final grade.
+Attendance must be 75% or more of theoretical and practical classes.
+Class participation is a factor in the final grade.

-Those who choose the final assessment will take a written exam, comprising both theoretical and practical parts involving discussing a studied case.
+Students who choose the final evaluation will take a written exam, which will consist of a theoretical part and a clinical case discussion (100%).

-Students with a final grade equal to or higher than 10 (ten) points will be considered approved.
+Students with a final grade equal to or higher than 10 (ten) are considered approved.

 Teaching Staff